whisperpine/otel-lgtm/README.md

     └── kustomization.yaml
 ```

-Run the following conmmands to create flux configuraitons for this repo:
+Run the following conmmands to create flux configurations for this repo:

 ```sh
 mkdir -p otel-lgtm